Want to know the secret to planning the best wedding ever?

 - Vendor follow-up and confirmation

 Think about your big day.
 Picture each part of the event from start to finish.
-Visualize each right down to the very last gorgeous detail, and jot it all down.
+Visualize each to the last gorgeous detail, and jot it all down.

-When you’re done, you should have a list of tasks you need help with, and can start enlisting help from the people who are great at whatever you’re hoping to assign them to and more importantly – won’t let you down.
+When you’re done, you should have a list of tasks you need help with, and you can start enlisting help from the people who are great at whatever you’re hoping to assign them to and, more importantly – won’t let you down.

-For some of the to-do’s, especially the ones that involve other people.
-Like finding flawless bridesmaid dresses, you can kick it off by choosing a few dresses you think are extraordinary – you’d wear them if you could – and let your bridesmaids vote for their fave.
+For some of the to-do’s, especially the ones that involve other people, like finding flawless bridesmaid dresses, you can kick it off by choosing a few dresses you think are extraordinary—you’d wear them if you could—and letting your bridesmaids vote for their fave.

-The simplest way to do this is to find a store that features the best of the best in design, like Bella Bridesmaids.
-Their dress collection is insane!
-They have every style, fabric, cut and colour imaginable, and can accommodate almost any budget.
+The simplest way to do this is to find a store with the best design, like Bella Bridesmaids.
+Their dress collection is insane.
+They have every style, fabric, cut, and color imaginable and can accommodate almost any budget.

 Delegating wedding tasks like a pro